 In hair, too much salt water (from the ocean or a beach-hair spray) can make it feel dry, but a little gives it a sexy-beachy texture.
 As an added benefit, salt can come packed with minerals—like the magnesium found in Epsom salts that makes taking a bath in them so relaxing—and, depending on its texture, can be a brilliant exfoliant.
-It also can kill bacteria, which is why our grandmothers sometimes brushed their teeth with it.

 Salt saunas, like the ones at the Montauk Salt Caves, are thought to be healing for all manner of conditions; at spas like Breathe Easy in New York, salt yoga, where you work out inside a salt cave, is practiced in hopes of similar health benefits.
 And salt steam rooms, like the one at the Kronenhof Spa in Saint Moritz, leave your skin soft and your nasal passages awakened.